waltercostamb/waltercostamb.github.io/_posts/2020-04-07-data-analysis-python.md

  Alternatively, you may have a prediction problem.
 Say you have many variables and want to predict an outcome based on these variables.
 You should not start your project by directly applying a machine learning method.
 Why?
- Because if you do not understand your data, you are not producing new insights or knowledge, you are only producing computational artifacts that do not help any specialist.
+ Because if you do not understand your data, you are, on the best of cases, not producing new insights or knowledge, you are only producing computational artifacts that do not help anyone.
+On the worst of cases, you are actually producing wrong or [harmful data](https://www.williamrchase.com/post/why-i-m-not-making-covid19-visualizations-and-why-you-probably-shouldn-t-either/), that can be used to justify [bad political policies](https://www.nytimes.com/2020/04/01/world/americas/brazil-bolsonaro-coronavirus.html).

+We have responsibilities as data scientists, especially in current times, exemplified by the corona pandemic.
  You have to first start with the basics.
 Understand your data, acquire a feeling for your data.
 Plot the distributions of the variables, calculate basic statistics for them (mean, median, minimum, maximum).
 Make correlations afterwards, and most important of all, talk to a specialist.
  Learn and read about the subject.
 In my case, for the cancer project, I read some articles about breast cancer,